Cholera: 816 deaths recorded so far, says NCDC

 From Fred Ezeh, Abuja

-NCDC, in a statement, disclosed that 22 states, namely Benue, Delta, Zamfara, Gombe, Bayelsa, Kogi, Sokoto, Bauchi, Kano, Kaduna, Plateau, Kebbi, Cross River, Niger, Nasarawa, Jigawa, Yobe, Kwara, Enugu, Adamawa, Katsina, Borno and FCT are worst hit by the epidemic outbreak.
+The agency stated this in a statement where it listed 22 states as worse hit from the epidemic outbreak, namely Benue, Delta, Zamfara, Gombe, Bayelsa, Kogi, Sokoto, Bauchi, Kano, Kaduna, Plateau, Kebbi, Cross River, Niger, Nasarawa, Jigawa, Yobe, Kwara, Enugu, Adamawa, Katsina, Borno and FCT.

-It added that 27 per cent of the cholera patients are between the ages of 5 and 14 years, while 51 per cent are males and 49 per cent are females
+It said 27 per cent of the cholera patients were between the ages of five and 14, with 51 per cent being males and 49 per cent females.

-The Centre said it has observed that there has been a slight decrease in the number of new cases in the last two weeks, as Bauchi (773), Niger (183), Katsina (120), and FCT (64) accounted for 50.9 per cent of 1,941 cases reported in the last two weeks (29th and 30th July).
+The centre said it observed a slight decrease in the number of new cases in the last two weeks with Bauchi recording 773 cases; Niger, 183; Katsina, 120; and FCT at 64 accounted for 50.9 per cent of 1,941 cases reported in the last two weeks of July.

-It said that the National Cholera Emergency Operations Centre, which was activated on June 22, following a significant rise in the number of cholera cases has led to the deployment of Rapid Response Teams to support the most affected states.
+It, however, said that National Cholera Emergency Operations Centre which was activated in June 22 following significant rise in number of cholera cases had led to the deployment of Rapid Response Teams to support the most affected states.

-It also confirmed that states have been provided with commodities for case management and laboratory diagnosis, materials for risk communications, response guidelines among other support, while a reactive Oral Cholera Vaccine (OCV) campaign led by the National Primary Health Care Development Agency (NPHCDA) was conducted Bauchi State in July.
+The NCDC confirmed that states have been provided with commodities for case management and laboratory diagnosis, materials for risk communications, response guidelines among other support, while a reactive Oral Cholera Vaccine (OCV) campaign led by the National Primary Health Care Development Agency (NPHCDA) was conducted in Bauchi State in July.

-Meanwhile, the Director General, NCDC, Dr Chike Ihekweazu, in the statement, maintained that none of the medical interventions would solve the underlying issues leading to cholera
+Meanwhile, Director General, NCDC, Dr. Chike Ihekweazu, in the statement, maintained that none of the medical interventions would solve the underlying issues leading to cholera outbreaks.

-He insisted that without proper Water, Sanitation, and Hygiene (WaSH), Nigeria remains at risk of cholera cases and deaths, and the long-term solution for cholera control lies in access to safe drinking water, maintenance of proper sanitation and hygiene.
+He said without proper Water, Sanitation and Hygiene (WASH), Nigeria, remains at risk of cholera cases and deaths and that the long-term solution for cholera control lies in access to safe drinking water, maintenance of proper sanitation and hygiene.

 He urged state governments to prioritise actions for solutions that ensure access to safe water, basic sanitation and good hygiene practices in communities.